What is the Community Safety Fund?

 Q: Who is exempt from this surcharge?

-A: 97% of all Chicago businesses will be exempt.
+A: Small businesses, medium-sized businesses, and nonprofits.
 Because this surcharge is for large corporations with 100+ full-time employees, small and medium-sized businesses will be exempt.
-All Chicago non-profits, including nonprofit hospitals and community organizations, are also exempt.
+All Chicago nonprofits, including nonprofit hospitals and community organizations, are also exempt.

 Q: Can the affected corporations afford to pay the surcharge?